amy-herring/sta198-fall2021/content/policies.md

 ### Activities & Assessments

-#### Group case studies

-Each case study will involve two submissions by the group: an initial submission, consisting of a written report, reproducible code on the GitHub repository, and a recorded oral presentation.
-This first submission will receive an initial grade.
-After receipt of comments from the instructor and classmates, groups will have the opportunity to write a response to review and submit a revised written report with the ability to earn up to half of the missing points on that component.

-Groups will change throughout the semester.
-Individual contributions to each submission will be assessed, both by group members and by instructor assessment of the GitHub repository commit history.
-Team members must provide assessments in order to receive credit for an assignment as part of the group’s peer evaluation process.
+#### Class Participation (5%)

+Attendance at lectures is strongly encouraged.
+Graded activities during lectures will be used to encourage attendance, and these activities will comprise the course participation grade.
+The lowest 4 participation grades will be dropped.

+#### Homework (15%)

+Eight (8) graded homework assignments focus on understanding methods, performing data analysis, and reinforcing concepts from lecture.
+Feel free to discuss homework with other students -- however, all work must be your own.
+Homework assignments must be typed as an R Markdown document and uploaded to Gradescope and linked to a private GitHub repository prior to the due date in order to receive credit.
+Unlimited resubmissions are allowed until the due date.
+Only the final version will be graded.

+No late homework is accepted, but the lowest grade will be dropped automatically.

+#### Labs (15%)

+Six (6) graded labs focus on computing tools needed to tackle analysis of real-world data sets and may be individual or team-based.
+No late labs are accepted, but the lowest grade will be dropped automatically.
+Unlimited resubmissions are allowed until the due date.
+Only the final version will be graded.

+No late labs are accepted, but the lowest grade will be dropped automatically.

-**Note:** An individual team member’s grade will be modified if peer evaluations indicate this is appropriate.
+**Note:** An individual team member’s grade will be modified on these or other assignments if peer evaluations indicate this is appropriate.

-#### Individual peer reviews

-For each group case study, you will be asked to formally review and assess reproducibility of two other group's assignments.
-This feedback will be provided to the groups and will also be assessed as part of the course.
-The ability to provide thoughtful, constructive feedback is critical in the workplace and is a valued skill.
-Peer reviewers will get feedback from the report authors regarding the helpfulness of their reviews.
-If you've never written a peer review before, don't worry -- you will be provided resources, guidance, and ample opportunity to practice.

-#### Individual project

-Each student will complete an individual project as part of the course.
-The individual project should use data that have not previously been used by the student in a project, and the analysis should be *entirely the student’s own work*.
-Any external resources used should be clearly documented.
-The student may use self-identified data or a resource provided by the instructor.

-The individual project involves multiple due dates throughout the semester, to ensure students devote the required time and energy to their effort.
-These interim submissions will be reviewed by both the instructional team and peers, with the goal of maximizing the quality of the final report. **Further details are available on the individual project page.**

-An additional resource (you can decide whether to opt in) available to you in Spring 2021 is participation in the [Duke Reader Project](https://dukereaderproject.org/).
-This is a great way to get help with your writing, which should lead to clearer reports and, I anticipate, higher quality work.
-There is no penalty for not participating; neither is there any accommodation in grading for those who do or do not participate.
+#### In-Class Exams (50%)

+Two midterms (15% each) and a final exam (20%) test understanding, analysis, and interpretation of methods.
+During exams, students are not permitted to communicate or collaborate with anyone regarding the exam (except the professor).

+Exam dates cannot be changed, and no make-ups will be given.
+In the case of illness or other extenuating circumstances, contact Prof. Herring as soon as possible to make plans.

+### Project (15%)

+The final research project is an open-ended statistical analysis that answers a research question of interest using a real-world data set.
+The project will involve a final written analysis report as well as an oral presentation.
+Additional details will be provided throughout the semester.

+No late projects are accepted.

 <br>
 <br>

 #### Grade Calculation

-The grading basis for this class is a traditional letter grade according to the standard university policy.
+The grading basis for this class is a traditional letter grade unless requested otherwise according to the standard university policy.
 The following table presents the contribution of each component to a student's final grade:

 {.table .table2 .table-condensed .table-striped .text-left}
  <span></span>     | <span></span>
 -----------|---------------------------------
-Case study 00 (individual) | 10%
+Participation (individual) | 5%
-Case study 01 (group) | 15%
+Homework (group) | 15%
+Labs | 15%
+Project | 15%
-Case study 02 (group) | 15%
+Exam 1 | 15%
-Case study 03 (group) | 15%
+Exam 2 | 15%
-Individual peer reviews | 20%
+Final Exam | 20%
-Individual project | 25%

-Additionally, individual extra credit up to 3% of the semester grade will be available, with one individual opportunity granted for each of the three group case studies.

 A letter grade will be assigned as follows: